pdumais/small_rover/README.md

 - Grapple
     - Servo sitting on the arm

+I wanted the feel of the arm to be like a backhoe control.
+My initial implementation was taking a value from the Dualsense constroller sticks.
+This value is between -128 and 127 and was mapped to an angle on the betwwen 0 and 90 on the servo.
+This has the affect of using the controller to bring the arm to a set value instead of simply accellerating the arm, like a hydraulic system would.
+This is a big difference in feel.
+Also, when releasing the DualSense stick, the servo would return back to its original position.
+In a hydraulic system, you simply want the arm to stop moving and stay at its current position.

+It took a fair amount of code to replicate this behaviour but I'm overall satisfied.
+It definitely feels more "mechanic" that fluid like a hydraulic system but I think I like it.

+The arm can only be used while in "arm" mode.
+Arm mode is activated/deactivated with the Dualsense cross button.
+While in arm mode, the throttle is disabled and the steering is disable to be able to use the sticks for controlling the arm.
+Another reason, is that it would require too much power to run the 4 motors and the servos at the same time.
+To reduce power usage event more, only 1 servo per sticks can be used at the same time.
+The 5v regulator that feeds the servo cannot exceed 3A.

 # Metrics
 The machine creates a WAP and has the IP address 192.168.4.1.
 It sends a UDP packet to 192.168.4.2:242 every second.
 This packet contains the metrics of the machine as defined in [mainboard/main/common.h](mainboard//main/common.h) in `struct metrics_t`